-- 15.28 The Council's archaeological officer is satisfied that the applicant has undertaken sufficient archaeological investigation to enable development if approved to proceed with little risk to archaeological importance.
-Members may know that Stane Park sits close to the Roman road (Stane Road) to Colchester from St Albans and the area has in the past yielded important finds. - 15.29 The proposed development has evolved having had careful regard to the listed cottage known as Foakes on the other side of London Road.
-The form, appearance and position of the proposed pub/restaurant and its boundary treatment have been designed not to dominate but harmonise with the modest cottage or to harm its setting.
+- 15.27 The Council's archaeological officer is satisfied that the applicant has undertaken sufficient archaeological investigation to enable development if approved to proceed with little risk to archaeological importance.
+Members may know that Stane Park sits close to the Roman road (Stane Road) to Colchester from St Albans and the area has in the past yielded important finds. - 15.28 The proposed development is far enough away from the listed cottage Foakes not to pose any harm to the wider setting.